414owen/Nutmeg-Core/README.md

 });
 ```

-This structure, on its own does nothing.
+This structure, on its own, does nothing.
 We would apply it with the `.style`
 modifier, for example:

 ```js